 In recent years, the Federal Reserve Board (the "Fed") has incrementally raised the target range for the federal funds rate, with additional increases possible over the next year.
 As interest rates increase, generally, the cost of borrowing increases, affecting our ability to make new investments on favorable terms or at all.
 More generally, interest rate fluctuations and changes in credit spreads on floating rate loans may have a negative impact on our investments and investment opportunities and, accordingly, may have a material adverse effect on our rate of return on invested capital, our net investment income, our net asset value and the market price of our securities.
-A substantial portion of our debt investments have variable interest rates that reset periodically and are generally based on LIBOR, so an increase in interest rates from the current interest rates increase, this may negatively impact the operating performance of our portfolio companies due to increasing debt service obligations and, therefore, may affect our results of operations.
-In addition, to the extent that an increase in interest rates makes it difficult or impossible to make payments on outstanding indebtedness to us or other financial sponsors or refinance debt that is maturing in the near term, some of our portfolio companies rates at the gradual pace they originally proposed, nor can there be any assurance that markets will not adversely react to rate increases.
-The increase in interest rates could have a negative infected our our investments, which could negatively impact our operating results, financial condition, and cash flows.
+A substantial portion of our debt investments have variable interest rates that reset periodically and are generally based on LIBOR, so an increase in interest rates from the current interest rate may make it more difficult for our portfolio companies to service their obligations under the debt investments that we hold.
+To the extent that interest rates increase, this may negatively impact the operating performance of our portfolio companies due to increasing debt service obligations and, therefore, may affect our results of operations.
+In addition, to the extent that an increase in interest rates makes it difficult or impossible to make payments on outstanding indebtedness to us or other financial sponsors or refinance debt that is maturing in the near term, some of our portfolio companies may be unable to repay such debt at maturity and may be forced to sell assets, undergo a recapitalization or seek bankruptey protection.
+There can be no guaranty the Fed will raise rates at the gradual pace they originally proposed, nor can there be any assurance that markets will not adversely react to rate increases.
+The increase in interest rates could have a negative effect on our investments, which could negatively impact our operating results, financial condition, and cash flows.